-Section 8 - Policy Additions and Changes
+Section 5 - Policy Additions and Changes

-New or revised academic policies are proposed to the UAB/GAB.
-If approved they will be forwarded by the Governance Office to the UAA Faculty Senate, then to the OAA, and finally to the Chancellor’s Office.
+New or revised academic policies are proposed to UAB and/or GAB according to the level of student impacted.
+If approved they will be forwarded by the Governance Office to the UAA Faculty Senate, then to OAA, and finally to the Chancellor’s Office.

-UAA Proposals should include:
+UAA Academic Policy Proposals are presented to UAB/GAB in the form of a memo which should include:

-Proposed policy language (include catalog copy in Word using the track changes function if policy is revised).
+Proposed policy language (include catalog copy in Word using the track changes function if policy is revised). https://catalog.uaa.alaska.edu/academicpoliciesprocesses/

-Documents in which proposed language will be inserted (catalog, curriculum handbook, etc.).
+List of documents in which proposed language will be inserted (catalog, curriculum handbook, etc.).

 Proposed implementation date.